 Fannie Mae, as holder of the certificate evidencing beneficial ownership of the Issuer (the "Ownership Certificate"), will generally be empowered to direct the Delaware Trustee in the management of the Issuer, but only to the extent consistent with the limited purpose of the Issuer and in accordance with the terms of the Trust Agreement and the other Transaction Documents to which the Issuer is a party.
 In addition to the Ownership Certificate, the Issuer will issue a "Class R Certificate" and "Class RL Certificate" (collectively, the "Certificates") and the holders thereof are referred to as the "Certificate are together referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates will constitute residual interests under Treasury regulations.
 Fannie Mae will initially be the holder of each Certificate.
-The Issuer will also issue an uncertificated interest, referred to as the "X-IO Interest," which will be held by Fannie Mae (the "X-IO Interestholder") and an uncertificated interest, referred to as the "X-IO-A Interest," which will be held by Fannie Mae (the "X-IO-A Interestholder").
-Neither the X-IO Interest nor the X-IO-A Interest will have a principal balance.
+The Issuer will also issue an uncertificated interest, referred to as the "X-IO Interest," which will be held by Fannie Mae (the "X-IO Interestholder").
+The X-IO Interest will have no principal balance.
 So long as the X-IO Interest is outstanding, it will represent the entitlement on any Payment Date to the excess, if any, of (i) the amount payable in respect of the IO Q-REMIC Interest for such Payment Date over (ii) the Transfer Amount for the related Remittance Date.
-So long as the X-IO-A Interest is outstanding, it will represent the entitlement on any Payment Date to the amount payable in respect of the Legacy X-IO Interest.

 The assets of the Issuer will be limited to those described below, and the Issuer will grant to the Indenture Trustee on the Closing Date, for the benefit of Fannie Mae and the Noteholders (together, the "Secured Parties"), as their respective interests may appear, all of the Issuer's right, title and interest in, whether now owned or existing, or hereafter acquired or arising, (a) the Note Distribution Account, (b) the Cash Collateral Account, (c) all Eligible Investments (including, without limitation, any interest of the Issuer in the Cash Collateral Account and any amounts from time to time on deposit therein) purchased with funds on deposit in the Cash Collateral Account and all income from the investment of funds therein, (d) the Collateral Administration Agreement and the Capital Contribution Agreement and all amounts payable to the Issuer thereunder or with respect thereto, (e) the Securities Account Control Agreement and the Investment Agency Agreement, (f) the Designated Q REMIC Interests, (g) all accounts, general intangibles, chattel paper, instruments, documents, goods, money, investment property, deposit accounts, letters of credit and letter-of-credit rights, consisting of, arising from, or relating to, any of the foregoing, and (h) all proceeds, accessions, profits, income, benefits, substitutions and replacements, whether voluntary or involuntary, of and to any of the property of the Issuer described in the preceding clauses (collectively, the "Collateral").
-Such grant will be made to secure (a) the payment of all amounts payable to Fannie Mae by the Issuer under the Collateral Administration Agreement in respect of Return Amounts and (b) the payment of all amounts payable by the Issuer in respect of the Notes under the Indenture, provided that such grant for the benefit of the Holders of the Notes is subordinate to the grant for the benefit of Fannie Mae.
+Such grant will be made to secure (a) the payment of all amounts payable to Fannie Mae by the Issuer under the Collateral Administration Agreement in respect of Return Amounts and (b) the payment of all amounts payable by the Issuer in respect of the Notes under the Indenture; provided that such grant for the benefit of the Holders of the Notes is subordinate to the grant for the benefit of Fannie Mae.